nbarrientos/cern-ldap.el/README.md

 # Disclaimer

-This Emacs package has no affiliation whatsoever with CERN or the CERN IT department and it&rsquo;s hence not maintained as part of any CERN project.
+This Emacs package has no affiliation whatsoever with [CERN](https://home.cern) or the [CERN IT department](https://information-technology.web.cern.ch/) and it&rsquo;s hence not maintained as part of any CERN project.

-However, the current maintainer (which is currently working for CERN) will be happy to discuss changes and give a helping hand but please note that developing `cern-ldap.el` is not part of his job.
+However, the [current maintainer](https://cern.ch/nacho) (who turns out to be working for CERN at the moment) will be happy to discuss changes and give a helping hand but please note that developing `cern-ldap.el` is not part of his paid job.

 # Download and installation

-The source code is available in Sourcehut:
+The source code is available in Sourcehut and automatically mirrored to Github for convenience:

 -   **Sourcehut:** <https://git.sr.ht/~nbarrientos/cern-ldap.el>
 -   **Github (mirror):** <https://github.com/nbarrientos/cern-ldap.el>

-At the moment there&rsquo;s no intention to make it available through MELPA as it&rsquo;s unlikely it&rsquo;d be accepted there for distribution due to the specificity this package has.
+It&rsquo;d be cool to make the package available through MELPA but, given the very scoped audience it has, I imagine it&rsquo;d be unlikely to be accepted for distribution.
+I&rsquo;ll try at some point, though.

 ## Using `use-package`